security-assignments/security-assignments.github.io/_projects/risk-assessment-mitigation-report.md

 ---
 layout: assignment
-title: Risk Assessment and Mitigation Report
+title: Risk Assessment Report
 order: 3
 ---

 with *Dr.* [*David Lanter*](https://community.mis.temple.edu/dlanter/)

-Your assignment is to create a risk assessment and mitigation report for managers of a (fictitious) company that owns and depends on financial management information and information system running on the server you examined in the penetration test you conducted in Milestone 2.
+Your assignment is to create a risk assessment report for managers of a (fictitious) company that owns and depends on financial information contained in a financial management system.

+Financial management involves the aggregate set of accounting practices and procedures that allow for the accurate and effective handling of all a business’ revenues, funding, and expenditures.
+A financial management information system supports the following business functions and associated datasets:

+* Accounting
+* Funds Control
+* Payments
+* Collections and Receivables
+* Asset and Liability Management
+* Reporting and Information
+* Cost Accounting/ Performance

+The following three security objectives are critical to these business functions and associated datasets:

+* *Confidentiality*: The impacts of a breach of confidentiality of financial management information are generally associated with the sensitivity of the existence of projects, programs, and/or technologies; and customers, suppliers, contractors and employees that might be revealed by unauthorized disclosure of information.
+* *Integrity*: The impacts of a breach of integrity of financial management information may result from temporary successful frauds that can affect the business’ image, while corrective actions may disrupt the business’ operations.
+* *Availability*: The impacts of a permanent loss of availability of financial management information can cripple business operations.

 The purpose of your risk assessment is to clarify the level of concern for confidentiality, integrity, and availability and the potential impact on the business’ operations should the information and information system be compromised through unauthorized access, use, disclosure, disruption, modification, or destruction.